dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 * Run `Install-Package Microsoft.EntityFrameworkCore.SqlServer`

-We will be using some Entity Framework Tools to create a database from models.
+We will be using some Entity Framework Core Tools to create a database from your EF Core model.
 So we will install the tools package as well:

 * Run `Install-Package Microsoft.EntityFrameworkCore.Tools`